How to Remove Rust from Metal: A Complete Guide for Boat Owners

 After all that grinding and sanding, you'll have a bare metal surface that's covered in fine dust and debris.
 Do not skip this step.
 If you don't get the surface perfectly clean, your new paint or coating won't stick, and you'll see rust coming back in no time.

 For the final step, wipe the surface with a solvent like denatured alcohol or acetone on a clean rag.
 This removes any lingering oils or residue from your hands, ensuring your primer gets the best possible bond.
-If you happen to be working with aluminum, our guide on polishing an aluminum boat has some more great tips on surface prep.
+If you happen to be working with aluminum, the guide on polishing an aluminum boat has some great tips on surface prep.

 Using Chemical Removers to Dissolve Corrosion